dwhall/HeyMac/docs/HeyMacApv6Overview.rst

 -------------------------------

 HeyMac is designed to work with IPv6 networks by using the APv6 adaptation layer.
-APv6 is a lot like 6LoWPAN, but it offers fewer options and in some cases smaller frame overhead.

 APv6 offers both IPv6 and UDP header compression.
 Compression benefits the most when the UDP message travels strictly withing the HeyMac network because short addresses can be used.
-However, APv6 also allows bridging and border-routing to a full-scale IPv6 network.
+However, APv6 also allows 128-bit addressing for bridging and border-routing to a full-scale IPv6 network.
 Unfortunately, TCP traffic will not yet flow into the HeyMac network.

 Any carrier of IPv6 must accept packets of up to 1280 octets.
-Since this won't fit into the meager constraint of the LoRa frame (256 octets), APv6 uses a HeyMac Information Element (IE) data field to assist with packet fragmentation and reassembly.
-APv6 uses the `Gomez fragmentation header`_ which only adds three octets of overhead to each fragment.
+Since this won't fit into the meager constraint of the LoRa frame (256 octets), APv6 employs the `Gomez fragmentation header`_ to assist with packet fragmentation and reassembly.

 .. _`Gomez fragmentation header`: https://tools.ietf.org/html/draft-gomez-6lo-optimized-fragmentation-header-00